Box Office: ‘First Man’ to Blast Off With $20 Million-Plus Debut

 Chazelle’s follow-up to 2016’s “La La Land” is already getting awards buzz of its own.
 It received a rapturous reception after premiering at the Venice Film Festival.
 Among the praise was Variety’s Owen Gleiberman, who called it a “turbulently spectacular and enthralling drama.”

-Fellow newcomers — Sony’s “Goosebumps 2: Haunted Halloween” and Fox’s “Bad Times At The El Royale” — should serve as counter-programming against “First Man.”
+Fellow newcomers — Sony’s “Goosebumps 2: Haunted Halloween” and Fox’s “Bad Times at the El Royale” — should serve as counter-programming against “First Man.”
 “Goosebumps 2,” a family-friendly horror film based on R.L.
 Stine’s popular book series, is targeting a debut around $15 million.
-Meanwhile “Bad Times At The El Royale,” Drew Goddard’s thriller with Jeff Bridges, Cynthia Erivo, Dakota Johnson, Jon Hamm, is looking to earn between $10 million to $18 million.
+Meanwhile “Bad Times at the El Royale,” Drew Goddard’s thriller with Jeff Bridges, Cynthia Erivo, Dakota Johnson, and Jon Hamm, is looking to earn between $10 million and $18 million.